abhijeetGithu/AIVirtualVolumeControlUsingHand/README.md

 autopy

 ## Working
-### This code is used to use your system volume to be control by hand tracking point of tip finger's top(4) and middle finger's top(12).
+### This code is used to use your system volume to be control by hand tracking point of tip finger's top(4) and first finger's top(8).

 from ctypes import cast, POINTER from comtypes import CLSCTX_ALL